Science Advisory Committee

 Dr. Tim Fedak

-• Curator of Geology, Nova Scotia Museum.
+• Curator of Geology, Nova Scotia Museum

 Danielle J. Serratos, M.S.

-• Director/Curator at the Fundy Geological Museum
+• Director/Curator, Fundy Geological Museum

 Amy Tizzard, P.Geo